risc0/risc0-foundry-template/README.md

 ```

 This will deploy only your application address and upload any updated images.
-By setting `DEPLOY_RELAY_ADDRESS`, the running relay , the existing running relay contract will continue to be used.
+By setting `DEPLOY_RELAY_ADDRESS`, the existing running relay contract will continue to be used.

 **Use the fully verifying relay:**